Small Business Taxes & ManagementTM--Copyright 2023, A/N Group, Inc.

 8. The financial status of the taxpayer.
 The fact that the taxpayer does not have substantial income or capital from sources other than the activity may indicate that an activity is engaged in for profit.
 Substantial income from sources other than the activity (particularly if the losses from the activity generate substantial tax benefits) may indicate that the activity is not engaged in for profit especially if there are personal or recreational elements involved.

 While most taxpayers assume the hobby loss rules (the actual name of the code section is "Activities Not Engaged in for Profit") only apply to sole proprietorships, that's not true.
-They apply to any business--S corporations, LLCs, partnerships, etc. Only regular (C) corporations are truly immune.
+They apply to any business--S corporations, LLCs, partnerships, trusts, etc. Only regular (C) corporations are truly immune.
 The rules can also apply to rental properties, such as the rental of a second home.

 The rules also apply by activity.
 That means you can't combine two activities to have the losses from one offset the profits of another.
 For example, you've got an S corporation that rents heavy construction equipment and turns a regular profit.
 You put your 60-foot sailboat that you charter out with consistent losses in the S corporation.
 While the S corporation may generate a profit, the IRS can still claim the yacht charter is not engaged in for profit and disallow those losses.
-On the other hand, if the S corporation's primary or first business was as a marina, shipyard, or similar venture, it's more than likely the IRS would consider the yacht chartering to be combined with the other activity.
+On the other hand, if the S corporation's primary business was as a marina, shipyard, or similar venture, it's more than likely the IRS would consider the yacht chartering to be combined with the other activity.

 The rules are intended to disallow deductions for expenses.
 But they can also be important if you sell an asset for a loss you claim was used in a business.
 Losses on the sale of business property (e.g., vehicles, equipment) can generate a full deduction.
 Losses on nonbusiness assets may be deductible as a capital loss or may not be deductible at all.